 My Millennial Guide

 In order to live a debt-free lifestyle, you should first get a grasp on how much you owe.
 The first step to becoming debt-free is to fully understand how much you owe and how you can pay it all back.
-You can use free online tools like Mint or Personal Capital to find out the full debt amount, and how much you should be putting away each month to pay off your debt.
+You can use free online tools like Personal Capital to find out the full debt amount, and how much you should be putting away each month to pay off your debt.
 Knowing how much you owe is the first step towards becoming debt free.

 Next, you’ll want to work out a feasible budget and recalibrate your life in a way that frees up more cash for debt repayments.
 Prioritize your most urgent, high-interest debts and then figure out where you can trim your spending to pay these accounts off.
 Simple steps like not eating lunch out daily will save you thousands every single year, so leave no stone unturned when looking for savings.